KhartesViewer/khartes/README.md

 Go to the Control Area (the area in the lower right corner of khartes) and select the `Volumes` tab.
 Here you should see listed the two volumes you have created so far: all10, and your high-resolution volume.
-The checkbox in the left column allows you to select which volume should be made visible.
+The checkbox in the left column allows you to select which volume is visible.
 The next two columns show the name and the color of each volume.
 The name cannot be changed.
 However, you can change the volume's color by clicking on the color box.
 The volume's color is used when the volume's bounding box is drawn as an overlay